i05nagai/memorandum/language/english_speaking.md

     * colors
         * the set of colors into which a beam of light can be separated
         * Spectrum also means a range of waves such as light waves or radio waves
+* impede
+    * to slow sth down or prevent an activity from making progress at its previous rate
+* subvention
+    * an amount of money given as support by an organization or government for a particular purpose
+        * a system of subventions became necessary to safegurad a minimal standard of living
+    * Up to a certain threshold, your employers pays you a subvention of circa half of the cintribution
+* subsidy
+    * Many farmers rely on government subsidies
+* legislature
+    * the group of the people in a country or part of a country who have the power to make and change the laws
+    * the legislature approves/enacts/ passes sth
+* exemplary
+    * extremely good of its type, so that it might serve as a model for others
+        * His tact was exemplary, especially considering the circumstances
+* tobacco
+* cigarettes
+* cigars
+* ongoing
+    * continuing to exist, happen, or develop
+        * the investigation is ongoing
+* attention
+    * notice
+    * care
+        * special care or treatment
+    * way of standing
+* demurrage
+    * money that must be paid when a chatered ship is used for longher than agreed, or when goods are collected later than the agreed time after taken off a chartered ship
+* casual
+    * not serious
+        * not serious or careful in attitude; only partly interested
+        * a casual glance at a magazine
+    * informal
+        * not formal; relaxed in style or manner
+        * We have a small office and I am very casual and wear slacks and sports sports shirt and thigs like that
+    * temporary
+        * not regular or frequent; temporary or done sometimes
+            * casual laborers
+            * casual workers
+            * casual sex
+        * casual also means slight
+            * he was only a casual acquaintance – i didn't know him well
+    * a worker who is not employed permanently but only when a company needs them
+        * On the whole, semi-skilled and unskilled positions are filled by casuals.
+    * not planned
+    * casual clothes/dress/attire
+* FROR
+    * Financial Reporting Oversight Role
+    * FROR includes any person in a position to, or who does, exercise influence over the contents of the financial statements or anyone who prepares them.
+For example, the Chief Executive Officer, President, Chief Financial Officer, Chief Operating Officer, General Counsel, Chief Accounting Officer, Controller, Director of Internal Audit, Director of Financial Reporting, Treasurer, and Director of Internal Controls Compliance
+* oversight
+    * mistake
+        * a mistake caused by a failure to notice or do sth
+        * because of a bank oversight, the money had not been credited to my account
+    * management
+        * management of an operation or process
+    * mistake
+        * a mistake made because of a failure to notice something
+    * responsibility
+        * responsibility for a job or activity and for making sure it is done correctly
+        * who has oversight of genetic test?
+* remittance
+    * an amount of money that you send to sb
+        * she sent small remittance home to her parents each month
+    * the act of sending payment to sb
+        * remittance advice/information
+    * remitances
+        * money that is sent by a foreign worker back to their own country:
+    * Remittances of income
+* claimable
+    * All relevant deductions claimable on return discussed

 ## disease/disorder